Job codes

 Parent job code

-• Keep job codes under one root unless you have a clear reason to separate the tree.
-This makes inherited job-code values, descendant filters, reports, and coverage target rules easier to apply consistently.
+Keep job codes under one root unless you have a clear reason to separate the tree.
+This makes inherited job-code values, descendant filters, and reports easier to apply consistently.

 Include in breadcrumb label